open-compass/opencompass/docs/en/prompt/prompt_template.md

 ## Dialogue-Based Prompt

-In practical testing, simple completions may not effectively test the performance of dialogue-based models.
+In practical testing, making models perform simple completions may not effectively test the performance of chat-based models.
 Therefore, we prefer prompts that take the form of dialogues.
 Additionally, different models have varying definitions of dialogue formats.
 Hence, we need prompts generated from the dataset to be more versatile, and the specific prompts required by each model can be generated during testing.

-To achieve this, OpenCompass extends the string-based template to support dialogue-based templates.
-Dialogue-based templates are more flexible, as they can combine with different [meta_templates](./meta_template.md) on the model side to generate prompts in various dialogue formats.
-They are applicable to both base and chat models, but their definitions are relatively complex.
+To achieve this, OpenCompass extends the string-based prompt to dialogue-based prompt.
+Dialogue-based prompt is more flexible, as it can combine with different [meta_templates](./meta_template.md) on the model side to generate prompts in various dialogue formats.
+It is applicable to both base and chat models, but their definitions are relatively complex.

 Now, let's assume we have a data sample as follows: